 White shoes are everywhere in the fashion world.
 White leather and canvas sneakers are chosen for both style and comfort.
-There are white fabric shoes, patent leather, vinyl, and suede shoes available during every season.
+There are white slippers, white fabric shoes, patent leather, vinyl, and suede shoes available during every season.
 While they can be a statement piece, white shoes can be difficult to clean and hard to keep that way.

 How Often to Clean White Shoes

 Ideally, every type of white shoes should be cleaned after every wearing.
 This is usually just a quick wipe down with a damp cloth or brush with a soft-bristled brush to remove surface soil and any stains.
 Taking care of stains when they are fresh is much easier than trying to remove an accumulation of soil.
 A deeper cleaning should be done when shoes become soiled or before storing white shoes for an extended period.

 What You Need to Clean White Canvas and Fabric Shoes

 - Disinfectant (optional)

 - Microfiber cloth